Bridging Differences and Finding Commonality

 Natasha Vincent

-Participating in the U.S.-China Student-to-Student dialogue as a student of neither American nor Chinese citizenship was a rather esoteric experience.
+Participating in the U.S.-China Student dialogue as a student of neither American nor Chinese citizenship was a rather esoteric experience.
 As a Singaporean student, I found myself having to navigate between two seemingly disparate and sometimes opposing sides in the dialogues.
 While I certainly in no way represented Singapore’s posture on U.S.-China issues, neutrality and balancing between both sides influenced the way in which I communicated my perspectives during the dialogues.
 One key learning point for me was whether there were sides, much less adversaries, in the first place.

 When international media comments on the U.S.-China relationship, both countries are often polarized on opposite ends of a political and sociocultural spectrum.
 For example, China is authoritarian while the United States is democratic.
 Language used in the media obscures our understanding of both countries and more crucially, their societies.
 In doing do, such language unfairly places value judgments on both countries.
 The United States is held up as a moral standard, while China is demonized against this yardstick.
 Policymaking in China is also reduced to flawed process, with the term neoconservative hawks often used to describe top officials and decisionmakers in the Chinese government.